python/cpython/Doc/library/smtplib.rst

    like the connection attempt (if not specified, the global default timeout setting will be used).
-The optional source_address parameter allows to bind to some specific source address in a machine with multiple network interfaces, and/or to some specific source tcp port.
+The optional source_address parameter allows to bind to some specific source address in a machine with multiple network interfaces, and/or to some specific source TCP port.
 It takes a 2-tuple (host, port), for the socket to bind to as its source address before connecting.
-If ommited (or if host or port are '' and/or 0 respectively) the OS default behavior will be used.
+If omitted (or if host or port are ``''`` and/or 0 respectively) the OS default behavior will be used.

    For normal use, you should only require the initialization/connect,